hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_docs.md

 Yes, estimates based on e.g. story points are well established and ubiquitous, but in my opinion, too, it‚Äôs a pity that far too less people in the industry are privy to duodecimal time based estimates /s

 [10:59:58](#ybERUtCoR_RWpcmkKQ4CBDJbLs6ch1uAYNXdwlM3Bhk) <gurzgri>:
-* Yes, estimates based on e.g. story points are well established and ubiquitous, but in my opinion, too, it‚Äôs a pity that far too less people in the industry are privy to duodecimal time based estimates /s Ì†ΩÌ∏â
+* Yes, estimates based on e.g. story points are well established and ubiquitous, but in my opinion, too, it‚Äôs a pity that far too less people in the industry are privy to duodecimal time based estimates /s üòâ

 ## 26-Sep-2024